Aboooooo57/RssToTelegramChannel/README.md

 Features

-	•	Fetches news from an RSS feed.
+•Fetches news from an RSS feed.
-	•	Cleans and processes news content (removing unwanted characters).
+•Cleans and processes news content (removing unwanted characters).
-	•	Converts publication dates to the Jalali calendar.
+•Converts publication dates to the Jalali calendar.
-	•	Sends news messages (with or without images) to a Telegram channel.
+•Sends news messages (with or without images) to a Telegram channel.
-	•	Avoids duplicate news by storing unique news IDs in a database.
+•Avoids duplicate news by storing unique news IDs in a database.

 Requirements

-	•	Python 3.12 or later
+	•Python 3.12 or later
-	•	SQLite for local database storage
+	•SQLite for local database storage
-	•	A .env file containing necessary API keys and configurations
+	•A .env file containing necessary API keys and configurations

 Installation

-	1. Clone the repository:
+1.Clone the repository:
-        ```

 	git clone <repository-url>
 	cd <repository-name>
-        ```

-    2. Install required dependencies:
+2.Install required dependencies:

-       	```
 	pip install -r requirements.txt
-        ```

-    3. Create a .env file and configure the necessary variables:
+3.Create a .env file and configure the necessary variables:
-        ```

         TELEGRAM_API_KEY=<your_telegram_api_key>
         TELEGRAM_CHAT_ID=<your_telegram_chat_id>
         RSS_URL=<rss_feed_url>
-        ```

-4. Verify the RSS_URL and ensure it points to a valid RSS feed.
+4.Verify the RSS_URL and ensure it points to a valid RSS feed.

 File Structure